 Diversity, Equity and Inclusion (DEI) Focus

-IECF invites organizations that are on their DEI journey—organizations that are practicing DEI or are learning to incorporate DEI into their organizational culture, structure, strategies, programs and services.
+IECF invites organizations that are on their DEI journey to apply for future Community Impact Fund grants.
+This includes organizations that are practicing DEI or are learning to incorporate DEI into their organizational culture, structure, strategies, programs and services.
 We also use the D5 Coalition definition of DEI.

+The current grant application window is now closed.
 Organizations will be notified of funding decisions by March 21, 2022.
 Organizations are encouraged to contact IECF staff at any time should they have questions about their application.
-Because IECF offices are currently closed, the best way to reach staff with general questions and inquiries about the Fund is through firstname.lastname@example.org.
+The best way to reach staff with general questions and inquiries about the Fund is through firstname.lastname@example.org.